Organizations Combating Sex Abuse

 “The mission of generationFIVE is to end the sexual abuse of children within five generations.
 We work to interrupt and mend the intergenerational impact of child sexual abuse on individuals, families, and communities.
 Through survivor and bystander leadership development, community prevention and intervention, public action, and cross-movement building, generationFIVE works to interrupt and mend the intergenerational impact of child sexual abuse on individuals, families, and communities.”

-16. Godly Response to Abuse in the Christian Environment – netgrace.org
+16. Godly Response to Abuse in the Christian Environment (GRACE) – netgrace.org

 17. Grateful Garment Project – gratefulgarment.org